thormagnusson/scoring/PartI/chapter_1.md

-    Array.openHelpFile // get the documentation of the Array class Array.dumpInterface // get the interface or the methods of the Array class Array.dumpFullInterface // get the methods of Array’s superclasses as well.
+    Array.openHelpFile // get the documentation of the Array class Array.dumpInterface // get the interface or the methods of the Array class Array.dumpFullInterface // get the methods of Array's superclasses as well.

 You can see that in the .dumpFullInterface method will tell you all the methods Array *inherits* from its superclasses.